vincentgohxx/CBH-AI-Trading-Bot-backup/README.md

-# CBH-AI-Trading-Bot-backup
+# V-G Ai Trading Bot

-Telegram trading assistant for gold trend and price analysis
+A Telegram bot for basic command testing and trading prompt response.